ogoudey/zoo/README.md

 8. Start a gz_ros_bridge
 9. Run the gz_interface and start sending commands.

-Credit for the Atlas of course goes to Boston Dynamics.
-Found [here]{https://github.com/openai/roboschool/tree/1.0.49/roboschool/models_robot}
+Credit for the Atlas of course goes to Boston Dynamics, found [here](https://github.com/openai/roboschool/tree/1.0.49/roboschool/models_robot).

 Welcome to the Zoo!